 In addition to the things you should do, there are three main things you should avoid the night before your test:

-• Cramming: By the time the night before test day arrives, you will have seen countless practice problems, reviewed hundreds of formulas, studied numerous review outlines, and probably taken at least a dozen practice tests.
+Cramming: By the time the night before test day arrives, you will have seen countless practice problems, reviewed your core concepts, studied numerous review outlines, and probably taken at least a dozen practice tests.
 Everything you are going to retain is already in your brain.
 Cramming leads to exhaustion, undue stress, and you are more likely to lose important sleep and eat unhealthy food.
+Pro-Tip: If you are still in the early stages of study and find yourself needing to “cram,” you likely need a more structured plan.
+A course like Target Test Prep provides a step-by-step roadmap for every GMAT concept.

 What To Bring With You On GMAT Test Day